LYNCH·LLP

 What the data says.

-Dean Phan maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of 596 disposed applications, 446 were allowed, yielding an overall allowance rate of 75%.
-The allowance rate across his art units ranges from 48% to 81%, reflecting variation in the composition and outcomes of applications examined within TC 2100.
-This pooled figure aggregates the examiner's work across both art units and describes his past record only.
+Dean Phan maintains an allowance rate of 75% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+The examiner's record spans 2 art units.
+The allowance rate across these art units ranges from 48% to 81%, reflecting variation in the composition of applications examined within each unit.
+This pooled figure represents the share of decided applications—those allowed or abandoned—and does not include pending applications.

 // HOW TO READ THESE NUMBERS